JosephSM/private-typing/README.md

 # features to implement #

 # DONE 1. if user clicks off the input pause the game and clock
-2. track characters that user types incorrectly and which letters they're typing instead
+# DONE 2. track characters that user types incorrectly and which letters they're typing instead
 3. add a mode to allow user to slowly practice the letters that they got wrong
-4. visual indication of letters that the user consistenly types incorrectly
+# DONE 4. visual indication of letters that the user types incorrectly
 5. add voice mode.
-6. track speed for individual characters
+# DONE 6. track speed for individual characters
-7. track accuracy
+# DONE 7. track accuracy
 # DONE 8. run time tracking on a time interval rather than simply when the user types (maybe have this set as an option that can change later)
 9. spaced repitition mode.
 # DONE 10.
 Change shade of red to lighter shade